KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 Base64-encoding increases the file size and requires extra decoding.  glTF is commonly criticized for requiring separate requests or extra space due to base64-encoding.

 To solve this, this extension introduces a container format, _Binary glTF_.
 In Binary glTF, glTF resources (JSON, .bin, images, and shaders) are stored in a binary blob accessed in JavaScript as an `ArrayBuffer`.
-The `TextDecoder` JavaScript API can be used to extract the glTF JSON from the `ArrayBuffer`.
-The JSON can be parses with `JSON.parse` as usual, and then the `ArrayBuffer` is treated as a glTF `buffer`.
+The `TextDecoder` JavaScript API can be used to extract the glTF JSON from the arraybuffer.
+The JSON can be parses with `JSON.parse` as usual, and then the arraybuffer is treated as a glTF `buffer`.
 Informally, this is like embedding the JSON, images, and shaders in the .bin file.

 ## Binary glTF Layout